soedinglab/MMseqs2/README.md

 Read more about the format [here](https://github.com/soedinglab/mmseqs2/wiki#clustering-format).

 ### Documentation
-More documentation can be found [here](https://github.com/soedinglab/MMseqs2/wiki) and a tutorial of MMseqs2 is aviable [here](https://github.com/soedinglab/metaG-ECCB18-partII).
+The MMseqs2 user guide is available in our [GitHub Wiki](https://github.com/soedinglab/mmseqs2/wiki) or as a [PDF file](https://mmseqs.com/latest/userguide.pdf) (Thanks to [pandoc](https://github.com/jgm/pandoc)!).
+We provide a tutorial of MMseqs2 [here](https://github.com/soedinglab/metaG-ECCB18-partII).

 ### Memory Requirements
 When using MMseqs2 the available memory limits the size of database you will be able to compute in one go.